Welcome to Juvenile Court

 Using volunteers within the community and the youth service and probation staff first time offenders are given the opportunity to attend teen court.
 This is a type of informal adjustment where no conviction is entered and a panel team of the juveniles peers listen to the offense and impose a disposition.
 Court classes; reports and public service are some of the suggestions that the court will hand down to the juvenile in the form of a disposition.

 Parents and Children are encouraged to seek counseling through the Court Administrator or the Youth Service staff when a family is experiencing problems with their children at home; at school or if there is suspected involvement in chemical abuse or delinquent behavior.
 Many times families are referred to community organizations for counseling or other community projects that specializes family issues.

 First offenders who do not contest the allegations in a petition are offered to contract with the court in the form of an informal adjustment.
-The juvenile may be referred to teen court or a youth service officer may initiate a written contract and monitor the juvenile for ninety (90) days to ensure that all conditions in the contract have been met.
-The cost for the Diversion Program is $62.00 per charge.
+A youth service officer may initiate a written contract and monitor the juvenile for ninety (90) days to ensure that all conditions in the contract have been met.

 Juvenile Warning Citations

 A city or county officer is given a choice of whether or not to file a petition for minor offenses or informally issue a juvenile warning citation.
 This results in not having a case heard by the judge but does require the parents and juvenile to meet with a youth service officer to go over the citation.
 The program is similar to that of an informal adjustment without the petition.
 The juveniles are given public service work; ordered to pay restitution; assigned defensive driving courses and/or professional counseling are some of the options used by Youth Service Officers.